 - What’s the quickest time that you can be proficient in the areas you need to succeed?

-- When can you set aside time to apply these outlined habits effectively and consistently?
+- When can you set aside time to apply these habits consistently?